Baseng0815/Webpage/markdown/vim_life_saving.md

 short.
 The basic idea is that semantic completion and analysis features are provided by a specific language server like [ccls](https://github.com/MaskRay/ccls) speaking the LSP.
-The editor then only needs to speak the LSP as well and you have gained infinite completion power.
+The editor then only needs to speak the LSP as well to gain near infinite completion power.

 While neovim has LSP support built in, I like to use [coc.nvim](https://github.com/neoclide/coc.nvim) which is a nodejs extension host.
 Using coc, you can install a myriad of glue plugins that allow the editor to communicate with the language servers.
-Coc provides a simple way to install plugins which, in combination with a package manager and sensible defaults, make it excellent in quickly setting up completion for your new esolang, given a language server has been implemented by a third party.
+Coc provides a simple way to install plugins which, in combination with a package manager and sensible defaults, makes it excellent in quickly setting up completion for your new esolang, given a language server has been implemented by a third party.

-As an example, I've began to learn [clojure](https://clojure.org/) a while ago, a LISP-inspired, JVM-based functional programming language.
-There might be a clojure IDE, or there might be none - I haven't looked it up.
-The only things I had to do to properly set up my editor were two commands:
+As an example, I've begun to learn [clojure](https://clojure.org/) a while ago, a LISP-related, JVM-based functional programming language.
+There might be a clojure IDE, or there might be none - I didn't looked it up.
+The only things I had to do to properly set up my editor were executing two commands:

 1. `yay -S clojure-lsp`
 2. `:CocInstall coc-clojure`

-The first command installed the language server and the second one the glue plugin.
+The first command was used to install the language server and the second one to install the glue plugin.
 It automatically activates when editing clojure files and works wonders.
 Supported features include not only autocompletion, but things like jumping to definitions, finding references, renaming symbols and even inserting snippets.

 <video autoplay muted loop width="100%" height="100%">
     <source src="../res/vim_clojure_autocomplete.webm" type="video/webm">